-The printer will probe the bed and start printing a zig zag pattern on the print surface.
+The printer will probe the bed and start printing zig zag pattern on the print surface.
 The nozzle will be at the height based on the P.I.N.D.A probe setting, it must not by any means touch the print surface.

 Pict.
-8 - How to tune the nozzle height live during the test print.
-Note: -0.640 mm is only for illustration.
-Your setting will be different!
+8 - How to tune the nozzle height live during the test print

 Observe the line which is being extruded on the print surface.
 Go to the LCD menu and choose the Live adjust Z option.
 A new menu will show up where you can tune the nozzle height live during the test print.
 The point is to lower the nozzle until the extruded plastic sticks nicely to the bed and you can see it is being slightly squished.
-Set value should not exceed -1 mm, if you have to adjust it more, move the probe slightly higher.
-Loosen the two screws on the probe holder to make adjustments.
-Rotating the probe counter clockwise will raise it 1mm per turn.
-It is very handy for precise adjustments, but it can also be pushed in and out when set screws are loosened completely.
-Then rerun Calibrate Z followed by the First layer calibration again.
+Set value should not exceed -1 mm, if you have to adjust it more, move the probe slightly higher and rerun Calibrate Z followed by the V2Calibration.gcode again.